ethereum/ethereum-org-website/src/content/upgrades/merge/issuance/index.md

 - Before The Merge ~13,000 ETH/day was issued to pay miners
 - After The Merge, issuance depends upon the number of active validators on the network, so varies slot to slot.
-- The total issuance is approximaely 90% smaller now than it was pre-merge.
+- The total issuance is approximately 90% smaller now than it was pre-merge.
 - Ether is also burned in every slot, with a greater amount burned when gas is higher.
 This means ether can be inflationary or deflationary depending on network demand.

 </Card>